What is Lion's Mane Mushroom?

 1- Beta-glucans with immunostimulant and antibacterial action.

-2- Triterpenes are helpful to strengthen the immune system.
+2- Triterpenes help strengthen the immune system.

 4- Erinacines and hericenones promote digestion, help with gastritis, and have a neuroprotective action.